WAREHOUSE MARKET

 2. Choose a real estate partner

-We recommend finding a company that can provide you with expert support in the process of finding and renting warehouse and production space.
-Don’t be afraid to contact reputable companies that will also provide you with sufficient support in related areas (such as construction and technical support, etc.).
-Not always a smaller company means lower costs, especially when usually in the Czech market the commission is paid by the landlord, not the tenant.
+We recommend finding a company that can provide you with expert support in the process of finding and leasing warehouse and production space.
+Do not be afraid to contact reputable companies that will also provide you with sufficient support in related areas (such as construction and technical support, etc.).
+Not always a smaller company means lower costs, especially when, usually, in the Czech market, the commission is paid by the landlord, not the tenant.
 From this stage onwards, your chosen real estate company should help you with all the next steps.

 3. Market overview – mapping the options